pcmarts/Collab-Room-Telegram-App/docs/referrals/referral-system-PRD.md

 - Help content explaining the referral program
 - FAQs about the referral process
 - Clear explanations of referral limits
+- Contextual tooltips for all referral UI elements

 ## 6. Testing Strategy